cqframework/atom_cql_support/README.md

 ## Using the CQL support in Atom

 After you've installed the _cql-language_ package, open any _.cql_ file in Atom.
-As long as the file has the _.cql_ extension, syntax highlighting will be automatically applied.
+As long as the file has the _.cql_ extension, syntax and error highlighting will be automatically applied.

-**NOTE: Syntax highlighting makes editing and reviewing CQL files easier, but does _not_ validate the technical or syntactic validity of the CQL statements.
-This package does not flag invalid CQL.**
+To execute CQL right-click in the CQL Editor Windows and select `CQL -> Execute`

 ## More About the Clinical Quality Language